- Name: Hong Da Bin

 DPR LIVE for Billboard, January 2018

-Galvanised by that shared passion warmth DPR LIVE unveiled his first title, TILL I DIE firstly on SoundCloud in July 27th, 2015, and the M/V in August 22nd that same year, with, of course, the crew in charge of the visual production.
+Galvanised by that shared passion DPR LIVE unveiled his first track TILL I DIE firstly on SoundCloud in July 27th, 2015, and the M/V in August 22nd that same year, with, of course, the crew in charge of the visual production.

-This song has a really special meaning for the rapper since it’s with that one he realised his passion breadth for music.
-As he said in an interview, before TILL I DIE, he wasn’t really taking music seriously professionally speaking.
-That track gave him the opportunity to realise that he truly and lastingly wanted to work in music.
-More than a simple track, TILL I DIE is a statement, a statement towards his fans, towards himself that his future was nowhere else except in rap.
+This song has a really special meaning for the rapper since it’s with that one he really became aware of the extent of his passion for music.
+As he said in an interview, before TILL I DIE, he wasn’t really serious with music, or at least he was not professional enough.
+With this track he came to realise that he truly and lastingly wanted to work in music.
+More than a simple track, TILL I DIE is a statement, a statement towards his fans, towards himself that his future is nowhere else than in rap.

 “God Bless you, mo’fuckers hate on me?
 I believe this shit really, truly meant for me; Imma rap till I die mofucka all on me. “